ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/guides/code_injection/code_injection.md

 ---

-## C Injection
+## C/C++ Injection
-C Injection is almost the exact same idea, except you use C to create the code which emits assembly.
-That's because C code uses Assembly as an intermediate between the source code stage and the binary stage.
-In other words, C code creates assembly code, which is then assembled.
+C/C++ injection is almost the exact same idea, except you use a high-level language (mostly C or C++, though you can go wild with Rust if that's what your heart desires) to create the code which emits assembly.
+That's because compilers/translators of these languages use Assembly as an intermediate between the source code stage and the binary stage.
+In other words, C/C++ code creates assembly code, which is then assembled.
 Assembly knowledge is, for the most part, not necessary.

 **How does it work?**
 It's easier to explain with an example, so I will go with that.